jackiefannn/intro-to-github/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

-# Template
+# Intro to Github
-How to get started
+This project is to demonstrate git commands and Github.

 - Create a new repository from this template.
 - Edit this readme to describe the repository